joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/working-with-air-native-windows/basics-of-native-windows-in-air.md

 desktop.

-Transparent windows are useful when you want to create applications with borders that are irregular in shape or that “fade out” or appear to be invisible.
+Transparent windows are useful when you want to create applications with borders that are irregular in shape or that "fade out" or appear to be invisible.
 However, rendering large alpha-blended areas can be slow, so the effect should be used conservatively.